RonyAzad012/DynamicFormBuilder/README.md

 3. **Configure the database connection:**
    - Update the connection string in `appsettings.json` to match your SQL Server instance and authentication method.
+   - Change Data Source=SAIFUL_ISLAM; to your local SQL Server instance name.
+   - Change Initial Catalog=DynamicFormBuilder; to your database name.

 4. **Apply database migrations:**
    - Open the Package Manager Console in Visual Studio.